 We’ve all been there; those times where you’re just not feeling like your best, shiniest self.
 Whether it was a breakup that was the onset, the stress of the COVID-19 pandemic, or a battle with self-identity, it’s completely normal to go through a funk phase every now and then.
 The key to making it through is being able to find things that make you feel good and help you find your center.

-In this post, we’re sharing our 5 favorite natural mood boosters to help you get out of a funk and start feeling 100% once again.
+There are lots of resources on this subject – for example you could look at the Center for Advancing Health.
+However, in this post, we’re sharing our 5 favorite natural mood boosters to help you get out of a funk and start feeling 100% once again.

 Exercise is one of the most effective natural mood boosters you’ll find.
 When you work out, your body releases mood-boosting chemicals like serotonin and dopamine, while also flushing out toxins and minimizing stress.
 There are so many mental and physical health benefits to working up a sweat but motivating yourself to do so isn’t always so easy.

 To help you reap the benefits of exercise and add it into your daily routine, follow these simple steps:

 - Think of your workout as a treat to yourself, a time to focus on you, zone out, and feel good.

 - Set goals, but don’t beat yourself up overtaking a rest day here and there.